 With the “Null return is good” switch turned on.

-Press and hold a command or a folder and you can reorder it, file commands in folders, or use the edit and delete buttons at the bottom of the screen.
+Press and hold a command or a folder and you can reorder it, file commands in folders, or use the edit and delete buttons that appear at the bottom of the screen.

 SSH OneShot uses the Crashlytics framework to collect basic usage statistics and crash reports.